Information for New Graduate Students

 Figure 1: Salt Lake City neighborhoods surrounding the University of Utah

 C. Enrollment for classes

 Open enrollment for new graduate students is available as of July 26 and is done online via your student portal.
-Take a look at the instructions on the Graduate Division web site and the Fall 2018 Schedule of Classes.
-Talk with your primary advisor to devise an academic plan so that you know what classes to sign up for.
+Take a look at the instructions on the Graduate Division web site and the Fall 2020 Schedule of Classes.
+Discuss your course load with your primary advisor and don’t be afraid to consider several courses during the first week of class before finalizing your schedule.
 If you are doing research, you will also want to enroll in an independent study (research course).
 Please contact the department for the class number specific to your advisor, which changes every semester.
-In general, it is OK to wait until you are on campus to sort this out.
-However, if you have any concerns about classes filling up, please feel free to contact your advisor, me for advice.

 II.
 What to do when you get to Salt Lake City